-POLITICAL SCIENCE 387-0

-Special Topics in Political Science may vary, past offerings have included:
+POLITICAL SCIENCE 387-0 Special Topics in Political Science may vary, past offerings have included:

-- Arab Women and Civil Society: Investigates the study of civil society in the Middle East and its intersections with gender.
-This class provides a research experience that highlights the concerns of Arab women and their engagement with their families, community, economy, and polity through various research methods.
-Theoretical literature on civil society and gender will be combined with a variety of case studies and research approaches, depending on the expertise of the instructor. - Contemporary Arab Thought: Studies various ideologies and schools of Arab thought from the late 19th century up to current times.
-The intent of both teaching

-- and class discussion will be to engage with the main principles of these ideologies and their thinkers, their perspectives on the decline of the Arab world and their offerings for revival, approaches to traditional and modern values and structures, and endeavors to (re)formulate a collective identity. - Democracy and Democratization: This course addresses key questions and theories regarding the creation, design, maintenance, and failure of democracy, with a focus on the latest waves of democratization and revolution across the developing world. - Female Civil Society in Qatar: Course investigates female engagement and empowerment in Qatar.
-Students will conduct culturally sensitive ethnographic research on Qatari women's gatherings, carefully preserving privacy and anonymity.
-Supplemented with survey data and relevant social science literature, students' end packages will include final reports as well as multimedia projects (documentary, museum installation of audiovisual materials) that will be displayed throughout Qatar.
-This class provides a hands-on research experience that highlights the concerns of Qatari women and their families, community, economy, policy. - Liberalism, Marxism, Arab Nationalism and Islamism: Covers various ideologies and schools of Arab thought from the late 19th century up to current times.
-Additionally, it examines intellectuals' perspectives on the decline of the Arab world and their offerings for revival, approaches to traditional as well as modern values and endeavors to (re)formulate a collective identity. - Nation Building and Nationalism: Investigates origins and varieties of nationalism and nation building policies, including economic incentives, reinvention of traditions, historical narratives, imagined communities, definitions of

-- citizenship, and the politics of exclusion.
-Theoretical literature on nations and nationalism will be combined with a variety of case studies, depending on the expertise of the instructor. - Politics of Legitimacy: The explosion of revolutions throughout the Arab world in 2011 brings attention to the importance of legitimacy for the long-term stability of political regimes.
-This class will study the politics of legitimacy and how legitimization strategies affect government capacity and stability, and also take a close look at Qatar, exploring why Qatar has been able to maintain its legitimacy despite the unrest surrounding it.
-We will study Qatar's success in comparison to its Gulf neighbors, Singapore, and China.
-Part of the learning will take place outside the classroom, in meetings with those in charge of various legitimization projects in Qatar.
-Students will end the class with a better understanding of how important legitimacy is to the political project of state-building and state-maintaining in the modern world. - Public Opinion: This course is an overview of public opinion and survey research that increases students' understanding of how to critically interact with polls in order to measure and analyze public opinion.
+Contemporary Arab Thought - Studies various ideologies and schools of Arab thought from the late 19th century up to current times.
+The intent of both teaching and class discussion will be to engage with the main principles of these ideologies and their thinkers, their perspectives on the decline of the Arab world and their offerings for revival, approaches to traditional and modern values and structures, and endeavors to (re)formulate a collective identity.

+Inequality in America - This course provides an in-depth look at inequality in America, in which some individuals and groups "get what, when, and how" (Lasswell 1936) more than others.
+The class will contrast the promise of equality with the reality of inequality in American democracy today.
+Although the primary focus is on America, relevant comparisons to Qatar and the Gulf will be introduced to investigate how these concepts travel across contexts and raise awareness of global forms of inequality), the impact of intersectionality, and the concept of backlash as status quo groups seek to protect perceived threats to their power and place in the system.
+Specific issues, such as voting rights, education, and policing, will be explored through a comparative and critical perspective, and the prospects of social change will be assessed.

+Palestine and the Arab Israeli Conflict- The course examines various aspects of the Arab-Israeli conflict with specific focus on Palestine and the Palestinians.
+It starts with the history of Zionism and the idea of establishing a Jewish homeland in Palestine; then it moves to discuss the consequences of the implementation of this idea within colonial and postcolonial contexts.
+Following the 1948 war and the subsequent creation of Israel, the region entered a prolonged state of conflict with devastating impacts, the most important of which are the emergence of Palestinian refugees and the lack of Palestinian statehood.
+By tracing the chronology of war and peace episodes, the course intends to critically discuss the conflicting narratives, role of regional and international players, and the continuing ramifications of the conflict that has affected the shape and politics of the Middle East.

+Public Opinion - This course is an overview of public opinion and survey research that increases students' understanding of how to critically interact with polls in order to measure and analyze public opinion.
 The course begins with theoretical approaches to measuring and analyzing public opinion, including an overview of new forms of media and communications and their effects on public opinion, and then proceeds to case study research.
 Students are challenged to create their own surveys and analyze their results in a final paper.
-Theoretical literature on public opinion and survey research will be combined with a variety of case studies, depending on the expertise of the instructor. - The Politics of the Arab Spring: Class will look closely at the causes and outcomes of the ongoing Arab Spring transitions in the Middle East.
+Theoretical literature on public opinion and survey research will be combined with a variety of case studies, depending on the expertise of the instructor.

+The Politics of the Arab Spring - Class will look closely at the causes and outcomes of the ongoing Arab Spring transitions in the Middle East.
 Using the most up to date information and the tools of political science, the first half of the class will look at the causes and the variation of protest and government response.
 The second half of the class will look at outcomes from multiple angles: political, social, economic, and international.

-POLITICAL SCIENCE 390-0

-Special Topics in Political Science may vary, past offerings have included:
+POLITICAL SCIENCE 390-0 Special Topics in Political Science may vary, past offerings have included: